Multi-Frame Self-Supervised Depth Estimation with Multi-Scale Feature Fusion in Dynamic Scenes: Method

 \subsection{Robust knowledge distillation}

+Although the inconsistency masks can filter out the dynamic regions in the self-supervise loss, the multi-frame depth network may still obtain inconsistent depth estimation in dynamic regions~\cite{watson2021temporal}.
+Since the embedded spatial-temporal features are quite different in the dynamic regions, which means that the multi-frame depth network requires additional regularization losses for the dynamic regions.
+Following~\cite{watson2021temporal}, we use a single-frame depth network as the teacher network for knowledge distillation.
+As discussed above, using the HRNet-18~\cite{wang2020deep} as the backbone of the single-frame depth network provides more consistent performance in dynamic regions.
+Therefore, we also choose the HRNet-18~\cite{wang2020deep} as the backbone of the teacher network for more robust knowledge distillation.
+The knowledge distillation loss is calculated by:

-In this section, we introduce how to regularize the multi-frame depth network with knowledge distillation methods from the single-frame teacher in a robust way.
-As discussed above, using the high-resolution network as the backbone of the single-frame depth network provides robust performance in dynamic regions, which helps to detect over-fitting regions for the multi-frame depth network in Eq.~\eqref{mask:cost} in a robust way.
-However, in that, the re-projection is from both the depth and the pose, which means that the depth prediction will influence the training of the pose network.
-Once the depth prediction becomes accurate in dynamic regions, the mismatch in the dynamic regions will confuse the pose prediction.
-Then, the inaccurate pose prediction will infect the depth prediction in static regions and vice versa.
-Therefore, the depth inconsistency masks will be used for the training of the teacher network.
+where $\hat{D}_{t}$ is the depth estimation of multi-frame depth network, $\hat{D}_{t,s}$ is the depth estimation of the teacher network, and $M_i$ is our consistency mask.
+The teacher network is trained jointly with the multi-frame depth network and the pose network.
+Since the consistent depth estimation in the dynamic regions will lead to large self-supervise loss, which may confuse the learning of the pose network, the inconsistency masks $M_i$ are also used for the training of the teacher network.

-With the static frame augmentation and zero cost volume augmentation~\cite{watson2021temporal}, the cost volume fails to provide helpful spatial-temporal features.
-When the cost volume fails, the depth hints $D_{cv}$ become unreliable in all regions, which makes the single-frame depth become the depth supervision for all regions rather than the dynamic regions.
-For the augmented samples, we check the reliability of the depth pseudo supervision between the single-frame depth and the multi-frame depth.
+In order to strengthen the texture feature which provides consistent features for dynamic objects and static objects, we adopt the static frame augmentation and zero cost volume augmentation as~\cite{watson2021temporal}.
+With these two types of augmentation, the cost volume fails to provide helpful spatial-temporal features, and the multi-frame depth network will be forced to predict depth only from the texture features.
+Different from considering all the pixels as the inconsistent pixels for regularization as~\cite{watson2021temporal}, we check the reliability of the depth pseudo supervision between the teacher depth and the multi-frame depth for robust knowledge distillation.
 Given the depth predictions, the robust mask $M_r$ is calculated by:

-where $L_{ph,s}$ and $L_{ph}$ are the photo-metric loss of the single-frame depth and multi-frame depth respectively, and $[\cdot ]$ is the Iverson bracket.
+where $L_{ph,s}$ and $L_{ph}$ are the photo-metric loss of the single-frame depth and multi-frame depth, respectively, and $[\cdot ]$ is the Iverson bracket.
 The robust mask filters out the unreliable depth supervision from the teacher network and thus provides robust knowledge distillation for the multi-frame depth network.
 For the augmented samples, the consistency loss is: